 You don't have to know design to create an icon set & get links to it.
 Hire someone (on oDesk for example) to create a set for your blog.
 Then give away the set for free in a new blog post for anyone who wants it, and of course, notify design blogs about your free giveaway (they love free giveaways!).

-If you're thinking about designing WordPress themes, know this: the links you get have little value, and that to gain any real value, the anchor text needs not to be spammy (i.e. exact match) and the theme needs to be used by sites with relevant content.
+If you're thinking about designing CMS themes (i.e. WordPress, Drupal, etc.), know this: the links you get have little value, and that to gain any real value, the anchor text needs to not be spammy (i.e. go for branded) and the theme needs to be used by sites with relevant content.

 For example, if you're a sports blog, create a sports theme.

-By creating embeddable widgets, webmasters can place them on their site, and if you coded it correctly, you can easily get a link back.
+By creating embeddable widgets, webmasters can place them on their site, and if you code it correctly, you can easily get a link back.